AdrianSaizdePedro/BSPWM-Parrot/kitty/share/doc/kitty/html/_sources/glossary.rst.txt

 .. glossary::

    os_window
      kitty has two kinds of windows.
-Operating System windows, refered to as :term:`OS Window <os_window>`, and *kitty windows*.
+Operating System windows, referred to as :term:`OS Window <os_window>`, and *kitty windows*.
 An OS Window consists of one or more kitty :term:`tabs <tab>`.
 Each tab in turn consists of one or more *kitty windows* organized in a :term:`layout`.